jbk2/fakebook/README.md

 ### Next ToDos:

 - write tests for notifications feature, update factories and model tests with user.active_conversation_id and message.read_by_recipient columns
+- fix duplicate Notifications and Conversations Stimulus controller connections and disconnections.
 - utilise dom_id helper
 - mailer functionality - notification emails if messages not read for period of time
 - Optimise for N+1 in views other than post#index (partially done)